laedit/laedit.net/src/_posts/installing-and-updating-ge-proton-automatically.md

 echo "version $version installed"
 ```
 Edit 2024-09-07: use `users` instead of `logname` to get the logged in user during a cron job.
+Edit 2024-10-01: finally `users` doesn't work if the script is launched by cron before a session is opened, so let's keep it simple.

 There is no deletion of the previous versions because they can still be configured on steam to be used for some installed games.{.info}